oracle-livelabs/apex/apex-professional-hol10/2-creating-add-to-cart-page.md

 ## Summary

-You now know how to customize and enhance the APEX page.
+You now know how to add dynamic actions, Computations and Process to an APEX page.
 You may now **proceed to the next lab**.

 ## Acknowledgments